 “I think there are extensions to SIT which address socio-structural conditions like the stability and permeability of identities and it is within the scope of SIT for people to hold multiple identities which have conflicting interactions.
 It might be that a minority individual thinks, rightly or wrongly, that there is some permeability in the majority group and can cross over by identifying with it in some way.
 I don’t know enough about SIT to say it definitely doesn’t cover internalised oppression.
 But seems like you do have to draw on a concept about how the self is seen by others to explain these phenomena – the one that came to mind was W.E.B.
 DuBois explanation of Black American experience as double-consciousness – that has obvious similarities with the mirror-self though!

 “Look up self categorization theory and the concept of depersonalization.”

 The comments on this Reddit post helped the user gain clarity on what this theory had to say about certain behaviors and thought patterns.
 If you have any questions about what you are learning online or in your basic psychology classes, just ask!

 This Is Just An Introduction to Social Identity Theory

 There is a lot more to learn and explore within the Social Identity Theory.
-After all, not everyone who is “part of a group” wants to be identified within that group.
+As the Reddit user mentioned earlier said, not everyone who is “part of a group” wants to be identified within that group.
+Other factors also impact ingroups and outgroups.
 Threats to the group may result in the group disbanding.
 And within these groups, people can move “up the ranks” or be categorized into smaller groups.

 So keep learning, keep listening, and keep exploring different areas of psychology that might provide further insight into the ideas of identity and belonging!